Andrew32A/typing-gym/README.md

 ```

 # What I've learned
-Although this project seems pretty straightforard, there were a bunch of issues early in development.
+Although this project seems pretty straightforward, there were a bunch of issues early in development.
 Firstly, there was no "isAlpha" function in JavaScript so I had to
 make my own:

 ``` javascript